AngelaRHoten/DoverForest/README.md

 Both of these species have also been observed interacting amongst the albizia trees, revealing the ways that these two species potentially coexist within their respective nests in close proximity and with breeding cycles occurring over a similar period of time.[^6] <param ve-video id="JW1RckgM_1w" title="1 April 2022 - Changeable Hawk-eagle (CHE) vs Oriental Pied Hornbill (OPH) @ Dover Forest East">

 Habitats like the Dover Forest are crucial for the protection of species like the Oriental Pied Hornbill and the Changeable Hawk Eagle.
 Although species numbers have been on the rise in recent years, there lacks a sufficient understanding of their species' vulnerability, habitat suitability, and prey density in the local context.
 A study done in 2011 counted six active nest sites and three pairs of eagles exhibiting pairing behavior, which rounded the local changeable hawk eagle population to nine pairs of eagles.[^7] This study did not include the pair observed in the Dover Forest, which would bring the local population to roughly ten pairs of eagles.
-As of July 2023, most of East Dover Forest has been deforested for new housing developments.
-Given that Snowy, the youngest member of the Dover Forest residents, had only hatched earlier this year, the Albizia tree on which the nest sits has remained intact for the rest of the year in large part due to the advocacy of Chintat.
-However, the surrounding ecosystem that Snowy, and other species of the Dover Forest, relied on for survival has been demolished leaving the individual species intact but eliminating the ecosystem of dependence.
 <param ve-image
        url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/ChangeableHawkEagle_OrientalPiedHornbill.jpg"
        curtain="true"
-       label=", February 2023"
-       attribution="Angela Ricasio Hoten"
+       label="Interaction between a male Oriental Pied Hornbill and Female Pale-morph changeable hawk eagle on an albizia tree in the Dover Forest, March 2022" attribution="Eng Keong Chng"
        fit="contain">
 <param ve-image
+       url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/Juvenile Changeable Hawk Eagle.jpg"
+       label=" Juvenile Changeable Hawk Eagle, April 2022" attribution="Eng Keong Chng"
+       fit="contain">
+<param ve-image
+       url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/Female Pale-Morph Changeable Hawk Eagle.jpg"
+       label="Adult Female Pale-Morph Changeable Hawk Eagle, 13 May 2022"
+       attribution="Eng Keong Chng"
+       fit="contain">

+As of July 2023, most of East Dover Forest has been deforested for new housing developments.
+Given that Snowy, the youngest member of the Dover Forest residents, had only hatched earlier this year, the Albizia tree on which the nest sits has remained intact for the rest of the year in large part due to the advocacy of Chintat.
+However, the surrounding ecosystem that Snowy, and other species of the Dover Forest, relied on for survival has been demolished leaving the individual species intact but eliminating the ecosystem of dependence.
+<param ve-image
        url="https://raw.githubusercontent.com/AngelaRHoten/DoverForest/main/media/Dover Forest_Clearing_04.jpg"
+       curtain="true"
        label="East Dover Forest, February 2023"
        attribution="Angela Ricasio Hoten"
        fit="contain">